BetaMasaheft/makepdf/README.md

 ### General behaviours

 The Package uses
-- the [EthioStudies Library](https://www.zotero.org/groups/358366/ethiostudies/items) and the [HLZ CSL Style](https://betamasaheft.github.io/bibliography/) to print citations and bibliography
+- the [EthioStudies Library](https://www.zotero.org/groups/358366/ethiostudies/items) and the [HLZ CSL Style](https://betamasaheft.github.io/bibliography/) to print citations and bibliography.
+These defaults can be changed in `settings.xml`.
 - the [Beta maṣāḥǝft API](https://betamasaheft.eu/apidoc.html) to print standard names of persons, places and manuscripts, as well as the standard title of literary works including their Clavis Aethiopica number (CAe)
+- the DTS protocol to fetch information from other authoritative sources providing this API.

 If these resources happen to be unavailable or you have no internet connection to let Oxygen access them, this will not work.